ICube-Robotics/acados_solver_ros2/acados_solver_ros2/sphinx/example_application/ocp_model.rst

 ==================================

-Let us consider a torque-controlled planr robot with links of unit link lengths and masses.
+Let us consider a torque-controlled planar robot with links of unit link lengths and masses.
 As represented in the figure below, the robot is contained in the XZ plane such that it is subjected to gravity.

 .. figure:: ../images/robot_description.png